systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Set the `Scheme` to be `internet-facing`.

-Connect the `Subnet ID` output socket of each of the public subnet components to the `Subnet ID` input socket of the `application-alb` component.
+Connect the `Subnet ID` Output Socket of each of the public subnet Components to the `Subnet ID` Input Socket of the `application-alb` Component.

-### Create a Security Group component for the Loadbalancer
+### Create a Security Group Component for the Loadbalancer

 ![Create Security Group](./aws-ecs/create-ec2-security-group.png)

 Add a `Security Group` to your `VPC How-to` vpc frame.

-Set the component name to `alb-sg`.
+Set the Component name to `alb-sg`.

 Set the `GroupName` to `alb-sg`.

 Set the `Description` to be `Security Group to allow access to the Loadbalancer`

-Connect the `Security Group ID` output socket of `alb-sg` component to the `Security Group ID` input socket of the `application-alb` frame.
+Connect the `Security Group ID` Output Socket of `alb-sg` Component to the `Security Group ID` Input Socket of the `application-alb` frame.

-### Create an Ingress Rule component
+### Create an Ingress Rule Component

 ![Create Ingress Rule](./aws-ecs/create-security-group-ingress.png)

 Add a `Security Group Rule (Ingress)` to your `VPC How-to` vpc frame.

-Set the component name to be `alb-80-ingress`.
+Set the Component name to be `alb-80-ingress`.

 Set the `Description` to be `Ingress to allow 80 from the world`.